True Lies: Television

 On February 10, 2021, CBS announced a pilot order for the True Lies series adaptation.
 Matt Nix wrote the pilot and produce with Josh Levy via Flying Glass of Milk Productions.
 James Cameron, director of the film, executive produced with Rae Sanchini through Lightstorm Entertainment.
 Mary Viola of Wonderland Sound and Vision also executive produced, with Corey Marsh of Wonderland co-executive producing.
 McG was set to direct the pilot and executive produce via Wonderland.
 In March 2021, CBS moved the pilot "off cycle" to give the series producers more time to film the pilot later in the year.

 By May 2022, Anthony Hemingway replaced McG as the director of the pilot and subsequent episodes, via Anthony Hemingway Productions, to air by the 2022–23 broadcast season at CBS.
 Steve Howey and Ginger Gonzaga were cast in the lead roles, while Erica Hernandez, Omar Miller, Mike O'Gorman, Annabella Didion, and Lucas Jaye round out the supporting roles.
 On May 13, 2022, CBS officially picked up the series.
-The series was scheduled to premiere on February 23, 2023, however, it was delayed to March 1, 2023.
+The series was scheduled to premiere on February 23, 2023, however, it was delayed to March 1, 2023, and was ultimately canceled in May 2023.